mklarmann/fkostadinov.github.io/README.md

 - Prose can be adapted to one's need.
 JSONForm can be used to create good-looking forms for data editing.

 _Disadvantages:_
 - Redundancy of data and frontmatter. (**TODO:** Figure out whether JSONForm could be applied for editing frontmatter data.)
+(MK: Why do you still need YAML, if jekyll /data/ directory can parse JSON?)
 - Requires running one's own server instance.
+(MK: you can publish your code to github pages - no server needed?)
 - Need to maintain one's own adapted version of Prose.